openstreetmap/iD/FAQ.md

 ## How can I report an issue with background imagery?

 To report an issue with missing or cloudy imagery:
-* _For Mapbox Satellite layer:_ Zoom into the location in [this imagery feedback tool](https://apps.mapbox.com/feedback/satellite/) and describe the problem.
+* _For Mapbox Satellite layer:_ Zoom into the location in [this imagery feedback tool](https://apps.mapbox.com/feedback/satellite/) [Broken link – Access Denied error] and describe the problem.
 * _For Bing Satellite layer:_ Open the location in [Bing Maps](https://www.bing.com/maps), click the "Feedback" button and choose "Report a map problem" option.
 * _For Esri World Imagery:_ You can open a new issue using the [Imagery Map Feedback tool](https://www.arcgis.com/home/item.html?id=ebdfa4146680410bb952c7d532ea5407).